Mac Help Desk

 Kernel panic is commonly caused by accessories or peripheral devices that are incompatible with your Mac.
 You’ll know that this is the case if your computer restarts immediately or a few minutes after connecting the device (or turning your Mac on with the device connected).

 This is an easy issue to resolve.
-Start by removing all external devices, such as keyboards, drives, and mouse and restarting your Mac.
+Start by removing all external devices, such as keyboards, drives, and mouse, and restarting your Mac.
 Connect one device at a time until your Mac crashes and reboots.
 When this happens, you know that this device is at fault.

 The best way to avoid this issue entirely is to use only Apple-made or Mac-compatible peripheral devices.

-Fix it by running maintenance scripts
+Fix it by running maintenance tasks